 - Homosalate (may be harmful to marine life)

 - Octisalate (may be harmful to marine life)

 - Octocrylene (may be harmful to marine life)

 - Padimate O

 Rather than remembering all 14 bad ones, just remember the two good ones (zinc oxide and titanium dioxide).

-Inactive ingredients to consider
+Inactive mineral sunscreen ingredients to avoid

 As you would with your regular personal care products, you want to avoid ingredients toxic to humans like parabens, phthalates, synthetic fragrances/parfum, and a whole bunch of acronyms (BHA, DEA, PEGs, SLS, SLES, etc.).

 Some inactive ingredients, like parabens and phenoxyethanol, are also harmful to marine life.
 Phenoxyethanol, which is found even in some beauty products marketed as “clean” and “non toxic,” was originally used as a mass fish anesthetic.
+Yikes.